praetoria/mittn/docs/README_fuzzer.md

 Configuration
 =============

 The behaviour of mittn can be configured with configuration files, but most of the default configurations should be ok to start off with.
-Later the behaviour of the fuzzer can be limited, extended and modified.
+The configurable settings are documented in the example configuration file.

 What are baseline databases?
 ============================